natkuhn/LetterCalc/README.md

 VS Code.

 1. Clone this repository on your hard drive, and open the folder in VS Code.
-1. Make sure you have the VS Code extension "Language Support for Java(TM) by Red Hat" installed an enabled.
+1. Make sure you have the VS Code extension "Java Extension Pack" installed and enabled (or at least "Language Support for Java™ by Red Hat" and "Debugger for Java" installed and enabled).
 1. Open LetterCalc.java in the repository.
 1. Click on the debug and run icon on the left (command-shift-D on Mac, presumably control-shift-D on PC).